ICS491TeamLucio/lucio.github.io/index.md

 We used an online survey to find suggestions and our target area for people to use our app @ https://goo.gl/forms/Sn69DvwC8G04OhqN2

-So far as of april only 11 particpates filled out the survey and results were quite surprising:
+So far as of April only 11 participants filled out the survey and results were quite surprising:
 According to the survey, a lot of people didn't know UH Manoa had a carpool system, people would consider giving carpooling a chance and people couldn't think of a solution to find someone to carpool with.

 <img class="ui image" src="../images/pool survey 1.JPG">